Anatomiclab/GastroFLOW/README.md

 Note: This section does not contain the malignancy prediction scores.
 If you want to generate malignancy prediction scores for AUC calculation or determining priorities for cases triaging, please refer to the "**External Dataset, Internal Dataset for Score**" section.

-### External Dataset, Generate score for Internal Dataset
+### Generation for malignancy prediction scores for external dataset using machine learning algorithms

-This section provides instructions for running machine learning algorithms on the external dataset to generate scores for the internal dataset.
+This section provides instructions for running machine learning algorithms on the external dataset to generate scores.
 Follow the steps below:

 Step 1: Run `machinelearn_external_score.py`